-vey of the coast, harbors, outlying islands, and fishing banks of the United States.
+The U.S. Coast and Geodetic Survey was founded in 1807 when Congress passed a resolution authorizing a survey of the coast, harbors, outlying islands, and fishing banks of the United States.
 President Thomas Jefferson appointed Ferdinand Hassler, a Swiss immigrant and professor of mathematics at West Point, the first Director of the "Survey of the Coast."
 The name was changed to the "U.S. Coast Survey" in 1836.